plesk/matomo-tracking-cli/README.md

                            Example: |
                            Example: \0 (default: "\\29")
- --batchsize (-z)      Batch size when importing (default: 100) --help (-h)           Display this help message --quiet (-q)          Do not output any message --verbose (-v|vv|vvv) Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug --version (-V)        Display this application version --ansi                Force ANSI output
+ --batchsize (-z)      Batch size when importing (default: 100) --fail-no-data (-e)   Fail if no rows imported
+ --help (-h)           Display this help message --quiet (-q)          Do not output any message --verbose (-v|vv|vvv) Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug --version (-V)        Display this application version --ansi                Force ANSI output
  --no-ansi             Disable ANSI output
+ --xhprof              Enable profiling with XHProf
 ```

 ### Example